neomjs/neo/resources/data/deck/learnneo/pages/GuideViewModels.md

 We can even change data props which live inside different VMs at once.
 As easy as this:</br>
 `setData({hello: 'foo', world: 'bar'})`

+Hint: Modify the example code to try it out right away!